sirixdb/sirix/README.md

 The argument `==` means check for equality of the string.
 Other values which might make more sense for integers, decimals... are `<`, `<=`, `>=` and `>`.

 ## SirixDB Features
-SirixDB is a log-structured, temporal NoSQL document store, which stores evolutionary data.
+SirixDB is a log-structured, temporal JSON and XML database system, which stores evolutionary data.
 It never overwrites any data on-disk.
 Thus, we're able to restore and query the full revision history of a resource in the database.

 ### Design Goals
 Some of the most important core principles and design goals are: